apache/doris-website/docs/admin-manual/data-admin/ccr/overview.md

 - **Disaster Recovery and Backup**: Backing up enterprise data to another cluster and data center ensures that data can be restored or quickly switched to a backup in the event of business interruption or data loss.
 This high-SLA disaster recovery is commonly required in industries such as finance, healthcare, and e-commerce.

-- **Read/Write Separation**: By separating data query operations from data write operations, read/write impacts are reduced, and resource utilization is improved.
+- **Read/Write Separation**: By isolating data query operations from data write operations, the impact between read and write processes is minimized, enhancing service availability.
 In high-concurrency or high-write-pressure scenarios, read/write separation helps to distribute the load effectively, improving database performance and stability.

 - **Data Centralization**: Group headquarters need to centrally manage and analyze data from branch offices located in different regions, avoiding management confusion and decision-making errors caused by inconsistent data, thus improving the efficiency of group management and decision-making quality.